Lauren McCluskey Foundation launches initiative at University of Utah

 An investigation by law enforcement found no evidence to charge him with that offense and he was cleared of any wrongdoing.
 However, he was placed on leave by the university in December of 2020.

-Today’s press conference will take place during a Lauren McCluskey Memorial Walk from 1-4 p.m. sponsored by the Associated Students of the University of Utah (ASUU).
+The press conference took place during a Lauren McCluskey Memorial Walk from 1-4 p.m. sponsored by the Associated Students of the University of Utah (ASUU).
 In 2020, ASUU passed a resolution to honor Lauren McCluskey by holding a memorial event each year on the anniversary of her murder.